CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 ### Understanding the Flow Analysis Graph

 The flow analysis graph is color coded relative to the values measured across devices.
 Lower values are displayed in green, and higher values are displayed in orange.
 The color gradient is displayed below the graph along with the low and high values from the collected flow data.
-Each hop in the path is represented in the graph with a vertical grey-striped line labeled by hostname.
+Each hop in the path is represented in the graph with a vertical, gray-striped line labeled by hostname.
 The following example shows a single path:

 {{<figure src="/images/netq/single-path-graph.png" width="800">}}